 Czar plum trees are a very popular variety in the UK.
 If any garden centre / online supplier sells a plum tree they will almost certainly sell this variety.
 This gives you an enormous choice of suppliers both online and in the High Street.

-If you are buying online from a specialist supplier then we can recommend Ashridge Nurseries, Blackmoor and Victoriana Nursery who are all very competitive on price, quality, delivery and after sales service.
-If you click on this Victoriana Nursery we have negotiated a 10% discount off all your purchases including Czar plum trees which will be applied automatically at the checkout stage.
+If you are buying online from a specialist supplier then we can recommend Ashridge Nurseries and Blackmoor who are both very competitive on price, quality, delivery and after sales service.

 SUMMARY CHARACTERISTICS OF CZAR PLUM TREE